criaturaExperimental/generator-basic-html/README.md

 # Instalation

-        npm install <this repo url>
+Clone this project in a folder of your election, enter the cloned folder and run

+        npm link

-Run it in your project folder and follow the instructions
+Make your new project folder whenever you like and inside that folder run and follow the instructions

         yo basic-html